RallyHereInteractive/unreal-plugins/Documentation/md/IntegrationBase.md

 Get the Environment ID used for finding the base URL from the first of the following sources:

-* Command line values from the keys in EnvironmentCommandLineKeys.
+* Command line values from the keys in EnvironmentCommandLineKeysInternal.
 By default these are: RallyHereEnvX RallyHereEnv RallyHereEnvInternal

+* Command line values from the keys in EnvironmentCommandLineKeys, which are configured by ini

 * Results from GetEnvironmentId from the EnvironmentOSSName (or default if one is not provided)